bieben/cv/README.md

 # CV
-This is my personal website of my simple cv.\n
+This is my personal website of my simple cv.\
-All the methods come from the bootcamp which I'm learning follow.\n The website is still on update...
+All the methods come from the bootcamp which I'm learning follow.\ The website is still on update...